 Our supply-chain due diligence processes are proportionate to the level of assessed risk and the level of control or influence we have in each relationship.

-Where we take on a new supplier to our operational businesses we require them to respond to our pre-contractual due diligence questionnaire which specifically addresses slavery and human trafficking.
-All such new suppliers will also be required to agree to our Code of Conduct.
+Where we take on a new supplier to our operational businesses we require them to respond to our pre-contractual due diligence questionnaire, which specifically addresses slavery and human trafficking.
+The completed questionnaire is reviewed by our Procurement, Compliance, Legal and Information Security teams.
+Any identified risks are then managed in conjunction with the relevant business owner within Zenith.
+All such new suppliers are required to agree to our Code of Conduct.

 Our effectiveness in combating slavery and human trafficking

 Our Supplier Code of Conduct has now been launched throughout CVL’s supply chain.
 We have also extended the launch of the Code to Zenith’s Wider Network suppliers, including all of our service, maintenance and repair network.
 Work continues to launch the Code across our remaining suppliers.

 We have identified two sectors of potential concern within Zenith group’s supply chain.
 This is based on our internal risk assessments, recent press reports, and the GLAA’s report into “The Nature and Scale of Labour Exploitation across all Sectors within the United Kingdom”.
 These sectors are:

 • Hand Car Washes within Zenith car and LCV supply chain